HAL Dhruv: Indian Army

+On 9 February 2011, the Indian Army received their first batch of five Dhruv Mk III helicopters, from the 2007's 159 ALH programme.
+The helicopters, which were the first of the 2007's 159 helicopter order as well, was handed over by HAL chairman Ashok Nayak to Major General PK Bharali on the maiden day of the Aero India 2011.
+One unit was put on static display also.

 Six Army Dhruvs along with 18 Air Force Dhruvs were used during rescue operations after the 2013 North India floods.
 Their compact size, agility, ability to carry up to 16 people to heights of 10,000 ft, and to evacuate stranded people from inaccessible regions was praised.
 The Dhruv could carry more people from high-altitude helipads than the heavier Mi-17, and land where the lighter Bell 407 could not.
 Total flight time during Operation Rahat and Operation Surya Hope was 630 hours, of which 550 hours were dedicated to SAR missions.